cwebbdesign/component-maker/README.md

 # Component Maker

-Takes a JavaScript object with a name property and returns it as a subclass of Component.
-Mixes in event emitter, backbone.extend and an events hash.

-Component maker was originally intended to create an instance of a Component with a set of options derived from data-attributes.
-The Component is cached and the instance is returned.
-Originally, this was designed to work in conjuction with an initializer that looks at the DOM, creates Component instances with custom config parsed from data-attributes and then calls initialize.

-Component maker has since been modified to directly accept options instead of a separate config object.
-This is merely syntactic sugar.
+Provides a default API and default features for JavaScript components which interact with the DOM.
+The interface is very similar to that of a Backbone views.
+Components are generally intended to only be concerned with what happens in their DOM element, but they are given the ability to publish and subscribe to application level events.
+Component maker was created with component initializer as a system for using Data-attributes to initialize and declaratively configure instances of components.
+It was not intended to be a replacement for Backbone or any other framework but is given enough functionality that eliminates the need for frameworks in some situations.

 ## Installation

     npm install component-make

 ## Usage
+	// Components have a standard interface
     var make = require('component-maker');

     var component = make({
+   		$el: $('#test'),
         name: 'test',
         events: {
             'click': 'clickHandler',
             'click a': 'clickHandler'
         },
         clickHandler: function () {},
         subscriptions: {
             'test': function () {}
         },
         initialize: function () {
             this.$el.html('test');
         },

-         // Instance configuration
+        custom: 'customValue'
+      });

+	 // the $el and any custom options can also be passed to the component at the time of initialization which allows component definitions to exist separately from the instance options. var obj = {
+        name: 'test', // components must have a name
+        events: {}, // an event hash mapped to jquery (copied from Backbone.View)
+        subscriptions: {}, // application level events)
+        initialize: function () {
+            // components must have an initialize function this.$el.html('test');
+        }
+    };

-         {
+    var component = make(obj, {
        $el: $("#test"),
        opts: {custom: 'customValue'}
-     })

-	which of course should also be able to look like this: var component = make({
-   		 $el: ''
-         name: 'test',
-         events: {
-             'click': 'clickHandler',
-             'click a': 'clickHandler'
-         },
-         clickHandler: function () {},
-         subscriptions: {
-             'test': function () {}
-         },
-         initialize: function () {
-             this.$el.html('test');
-         },
-         opts: {custom: 'customValue'}

     });

-    There is still a possibility that the API will change to var component = make(component);
-    var instance = component(config);